Training Your Miniature Schnauzer Puppy to Swim

-Training Your Miniature Schnauzer Puppy to SwimThe Summer season is here and you’re wanting to train your Miniature Schnauzer Puppy to Swim.
-Oh what fun can be had with a puppy’s first encounter with a swimming pool, pond or perhaps a lake.
-Whatever your puppy will swim in it will be interesting to see how he takes to the water.
+A puppy’s first encounter can be fun in a swimming pool, pond, or lake.
+Whatever your puppy will swim in, it will be interesting to see how he takes to the water.

 Some dogs love the water from the start.
-Others have to be encouraged to dip their paws into what they see as strange stuff moving in front of them.
-Then there are dogs that will not have anything to do with entering water, other than their usual bath tub!
+Others must be encouraged to dip their paws into what they see as strange stuff moving before them.
+Then, some dogs will have nothing to do with entering water other than their usual bathtub!

 Training Your Miniature Schnauzer Puppy to Swim May Need Patience